 I very lightly tapped each of the Americans on the head with the foldable chair I was still holding in my hand.
 They then showed me why they hadn't helped me by pointing behind the door to a gang of Filipinos who apparently would have attacked them if they had tried to help me.
 I understood then the Americans had been unable to assist me since they feared for their own safety.

 I put my arm around her shoulder and we walked along together.
-Louise was standing nearby wearing a dark blue dress.
-I hoped Louise would see me with the girl and be jealous; but Louise was moving in another direction and I didn't think she saw us.
+My ex-wife Louise was standing nearby wearing a dark blue dress.
+I hoped Louise would see me with the girl and be jealous, but Louise was moving in another direction and I didn't think she saw us.
 I continued walking along with the girl thinking about the situation in the Philippines.
 Finally we parted and I said, "I'll see you later."

 As I walked away from her I realized I didn't even know her name.
 However, I didn't ask her because I thought I actually probably never would see her again.
 She might be interesting, but I was really not very attracted to her.